SergeKhachatour/XYZ-Wallet-v1/AZURE_SETUP.md

 3. Open the file and copy the entire content

 ### Step 3: Add Secrets to GitHub
-1. Go to your GitHub repository
+1. Go to your GitHub repository: https://github.com/SergeKhachatour/XYZ-wallet
 2. Click **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret** and add: